jsilber17/Spotify-Popularity/README.md

+##### Popularity Distribution Plots

 After looking at the descriptive information above, I wanted to see how popularity scores were distributed across all genres.
 To answer this question, I created a histogram with a KDE line plot to help me understand the distribution of the popularity scores.

 ![PopularDistPlot](images/DistributionOfPopularity.png)

 The popularity score distribution appears to be normally distributed skewed slightly to the right with a mean of 45.6 popularity and a standard deviation of 22.6.

 To dig deeper into this distribution, I found the proportion of songs from my sample that are very popular.
 I decided that a popularity score of 90 or more made a song very popular.
 Below is the same histogram as above, only the proportion of very popular songs is filled in with red.

 >Proportion of songs with a popularity rating of 90 or more: '0.49'%

+0.49% of the population of songs is

+!RegPlot]images/danceabilityvspopularity.png)

 ![PopularTop10Dist](images/Top10.png)